ekirill/example_neighbor_search/README.md

 to produce simple service for searching neighbours.
 SQLite is used for storing the members.
-Nearest neighbour search algorithm is based on
+Nearest neighbour search algorithm is based on k-d Tree (https://en.wikipedia.org/wiki/K-d_tree) data structure.
-Cover Tree (https://en.wikipedia.org/wiki/Cover_tree) data structure (or Quadtree https://en.wikipedia.org/wiki/Quadtree , need to think).
-It uses just linear search for now.

 ### Methods
 It has two methods: